India frustrate England at Headingley

 Pujara had gone 12 Test innings without a Test half-century, but made 45 on the fourth day of the second Test to lay the foundations for India's sensational win.

-Here, on the ground he graced as Yorkshire's overseas player, he typified India's approach - patient, determined and watchful - for his highest Test score in almost two years.
+Here, on the ground he graced as Yorkshire's overseas player, he typified India's approach - patient, determined and watchful - for his highest Test score since January 2019.

 Pujara arrived after KL Rahul was stunningly taken one-handed at second slip by Jonny Bairstow off Overton.
 He left with sound judgement and scored with sweet tucks through mid-wicket.

-Rohit played wonderful drives, but could have been lbw to Robinson on 39 when England failed to call for a review in the allotted 15 seconds.
+Rohit played wonderful drives, but could have been lbw to Robinson on 39 had England not delayed the review.
+By the time Root called for it, the allotted 15 seconds were up.

-When he played across one from Robinson, the review could not save him, the ball shown to be clipping the leg stump.
+When Rohit played across one from Robinson, the review could not save him, the ball shown to be clipping the leg stump.

-Kohli himself is without a half-century in his previous eight innings and a hundred in 18, but looked ominous in an unbroken third-wicket stand of 99.
+Kohli himself is without a half-century in eight innings and a hundred in 18, but looked ominous in an unbroken third-wicket stand of 99.

 - Canine crazy?
 Hayley Pearce finds out what has got us barking mad for puppies since lockdown